thorenscientific/documentation/docs/solutions/reference-designs/eval-ad9213-dual/prerequisites.rst

 -------------------------------------------------------------------------------

 #.
 The :adi:`EVAL-AD9213-DUAL-EBZ` evaluation board
-#. :intel:`Intel Stratix 10 SX SoC Development Kit (1SX280HU2F50E1VGAS)
+#. :intel:`Intel Stratix 10 SX SoC Development Kit (1SX280HU2F50E1VGAS) <content/www/us/en/products/details/fpga/development-kits/stratix/10-sx.html>`
-   <content/www/us/en/products/details/fpga/development-kits/stratix/10-sx.html>`
 #.
 RF Power Splitter for splitting the test tone to apply two equal signals
    to each of the two ADCs
 #.
 Phase matched coaxial cables to connect the power splitter to the ADC
    input board connectors
 #.
 RF Balun for single-ended-to-differential conversion of the 500 MHz
-   reference clock
+   reference clock signal, if your signal generator does not have a differential output
 #.
 Coax cables for the 500 MHz reference clock connections
 #.
 Signal generators: